EOT Crane Checklist for Daily, Monthly & Annual Inspections [2025 Updated Guide]

 • Load testing (100–125% of rated capacity)

-• Structural integrity of girders and runway rails
+• Structural integrity and weld inspection

 EOT Crane Checklist by Type